 Talk to your guests

-Approaching the subject might seem difficult or awkward, but it’s more than likely that any disabled guests you have will appreciate being asked about potential adjustments they may need, and more than often – as some disabled persons feel like they don’t want to be a burden, will ignore bringing the topic up to you themselves, so it’s always best to be the first person to broach the topic.
+Approaching the subject might seem difficult or awkward, but it’s more than likely that any disabled guests you have will appreciate being asked about potential adjustments they may need, and more than often – as some people with disabilities feel like they don’t want to be a burden, will ignore bringing the topic up to you themselves, so it’s always best to be the first person to broach the topic.
 It can be as simple as asking if they require any adjustments, rather than bringing explicit attention to any disability they might have.
 Of course, if you know a guest will require wheelchair access, then some of these adjustments will be a given.

 But disability has a large spectrum, and you might be inviting some neurodiverse guests who are light-sensitive or even someone who is deaf who might require an Induction Loop on-site to clearly hear speeches during the ceremony.
 Asking these questions is especially important when inviting guests you know less than others.
 And nobody is a better authority on their needs than the guests themselves.
 It’s also worth including a line on your invites, such as, “Please let us know if you have any access needs or other requirements”.